mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

 Options that are specific to a given transition can also be provided.
 For example, the `fly` transition accepts `x` and `y` options.

+Svelte takes care of honoring the `delay` and `duration` options.
+You only need to return the appropriate CSS string for the number between zero and one that is returned by calling the `easing` function.

 The function must return an object whose properties include the transition options and a `css` method.

-The transition options returned can be given default values that are used when they are not passed to the function.
+The transition options returned can be given default values that are used when they are not passed to the custom function.
 For example, default values for `duration` and `easing` can be provided.